 Key Moments in the Timeline

-• January 2024: After months of groundwork, e-5186 is submitted to the House of Commons, sponsored by MP Charlie Angus.
+- January 2024: After months of groundwork and failure to be authorized by Canada’s health minister Mark Holland, e-5186 is submitted to the House of Commons, authorized by MP Seamus O‘ Regan.